abetusk/scratch/notes/Skew-Approaches.md

 * Kill your darlings
 * Break for personal maintenance (eat, sleep, shower, etc.)
 * What would your mentor tell you to do?
+* What would you tell someone else to do in the same situation?
 * Don't be ashamed of using a library
 * What old assumptions are challenged by new information?
 * Abstract common tasks